 One last thought before closing.
 It strikes us as significant that you chose to frame your question (at least in part) in terms of control.
 Where there's a struggle for control between parents and adult children, there are usually deeper issues lurking beneath the surface – issues having to do with respect and personal boundaries.
 Naturally, we'd be in a much better position to comment if we had some more detailed information about you; for instance, we'd like to know how far "past 18" you are and whether you are actually capable of surviving "independently" in the practical sense of the term.
 Do you still live at home with your parents?
 Are you relying on them for any of your financial support?
 Are you single or married?
 For obvious reasons, your answers to these questions would color our perception of your situation in some important ways.

-If you think it might be helpful to discuss these details at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department.
-Our counselors are available to speak with you at this number.
-They'd be happy to come alongside you in any way they can.
+If you think it might be helpful to discuss these details at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling department.
+Our counselors would be happy to come alongside you in any way they can.
 They can also provide referrals to Christian family counselors practicing in your local area.

 In the meantime, if you believe that our observations on the subject of control may be relevant to your situation, it might be worth your while to procure a copy of the book Boundaries by Dr. Henry Cloud and Dr. John Townsend.
 Ken Sande's book The Peacemaker: A Biblical Guide to Resolving Personal Conflict also offers a great deal of useful advice in the area of maintaining healthy relationships.
 Both of these resources can be ordered by calling our offices or visiting our Online Store.